Katherine Rundell: Early life and education

 Rundell was born in Kent, England on 10 July 1987 and spent ten years in Harare, Zimbabwe, where her father was a diplomat.
 When she was 14 years old, her family moved to Brussels, where she attended the British School of Brussels.
 Rundell later told Newsweeks Tim de Lisle that it was a culture shock, saying: "In Zimbabwe, school ended every day at 1 o’clock.
 I didn’t wear shoes, and there was none of the teenage culture that exists in Europe.
 My friends and I were still climbing trees and having swimming competitions".
 De Lisle notes, "She gives Belgium some credit for broadening her mind […] But she resented it too, to the point where all her books, and her play, contain a joke at Belgium's expense".

-She completed her undergraduate studies at St Catherine's College, Oxford (2005–2008).
-During this period she developed an interest in rooftop climbing, inspired by a 1937 book, The Night Climbers of Cambridge, about the adventures of undergraduate students at that university.
+She completed her undergraduate studies at the University of Oxford as an undergraduate at St Catherine's College, Oxford (2005–2008).
+During this period she developed an interest in rooftopping, inspired by a 1937 book, The Night Climbers of Cambridge, about the adventures of undergraduate students.

-Academic career

-Shortly after graduating, Rundell secured an examination fellowship at All Souls College, Oxford.
+After her undergraduate degree, Rundell secured an examination fellowship at All Souls College, Oxford.
 She told The Booksellers Anna James that the examination process had included a three-hour written paper on the single word "novelty", and added: "I wrote about Derridean deconstructionist theory and Christmas crackers [...]
 I feel like they might have let me in despite rather than because of it."
-Rundell subsequently completed a doctoral thesis, titled And I am re-begot': the textual afterlives of John Donne".
+She completed her doctoral thesis in 2016 on the work of John Donne supervised by Bart van Es.